timescale/docs/timescale-forge/vpc-peering.md

 <img class="main-content__illustration" src="vpc-dashboard.png" alt="Navigate to the VPC dashboard in the console"/>

-Click `Create VPC`, type a name for your new VPC, and provide an IPv4 CIDR block.
+Click `Create VPC`, type a name for your new VPC, and provide an IPv4 CIDR block (E.G., `10.0.0.0/16` or `192.168.0.0/24`).
-E.G., `10.0.0.0/16` or `192.168.0.0/24`.
 Make sure that the CIDR block you choose for your VPC does not overlap with the cloud VPC you are using to create a peering connection.
 If the CIDR blocks overlap, the peering process will fail.
 You can always find the CIDR block of your AWS VPC from the AWS console.

 <img class="main-content__illustration" src="create-vpc.png" alt="Create a new Forge VPC"/>